-- CE is HIGH.

-- The device is not in UVCCLOWV mode.

-- · The device is not in SLEEP mode.

-- The VCC voltage is lower than the ac overvoltage threshold (VCC < V{ACOV})

-- 30-ms delay is complete after initial power up.

-- The REGN LDO and VREF LDO voltages are at the correct levels.

-- Thermal shut (TSHUT) is not valid.

-- TS fault is not detected.
+- CE is HIGH - The device is not in undervoltage lockout (UVLO) and not in VCCLOWV mode - · The device is not in SLEEP mode - The VCC voltage is lower than the ac overvoltage threshold (VCC < VACOV) - 30-ms delay is complete after initial power up - The REGN LDO and VREF LDO voltages are at the correct levels - Thermal shut (TSHUT) is not valid - · TS fault is not detected

-Any of the following conditions stops on-going charging:
+One of the following conditions will stop on-going charging:

-- · CE is LOW.
+- CE is LOW

-- Adapter is removed, causing the device to enter VCCLOWV or SLEEP mode.
+- Adapter is removed, causing the device to enter UVLO, VCCLOWV, or SLEEP mode

-- · Adapter is over voltage.
+- · Adapter is over voltage

-- The REGN or VREF LDOs are overloaded.
+- The REGN or VREF LDO is overloaded;

 - TSHUT IC temperature threshold is reached (145°C on rising edge with 15°C hysteresis).

 - TS voltage goes out of range, indicating the battery temperature is too hot or too cold.

-- · TTC safety timer times out.
+- · TTC safety timer out